karma-runner/karma/docs/plus/03-Jenkins-CI.md

 * Karma

 Optional we highly suggest to install the following Jenkins plug-in:
-[EnvInject] as it makes things easier under certain linux distributions and user permissions.
+* [EnvInject] - it makes things easier under certain linux distributions and user permissions.

 ## Configure Karma
  Make the following additions and changes to your `karma.conf.js`